 We have a breakfast bar available every day with cereals, yogurt, fruit, oatmeal, and some type of bread (bagels, pastry, muffins, etc).
 There is also always a hot meal served; some examples are: French toast with sausage, breakfast sandwiches, or scrambled eggs.

 8:30 Cabin cleanup

-At the end of cabin clean up, the girls re-assemble and the first period bugle is called.
+At the end of cabin clean up, the girls re-assemble for activity sign-ups.

 9:00 First Period Activities

 First period is generally a sport activity.
-An example of choice activities for first period may be: basketball, soccer, tennis, lacrosse, volleyball, or camp classics such as kick ball and capture the flag.
+An example of activity choices for first period may be: basketball, soccer, tennis, lacrosse, volleyball, or camp classics such as kick ball and capture the flag.
 Of course, there are many other activities that fall into this first period category.
-What is described here is simply an example of what could be.

 The morning periods last for 1 hour and 15 minutes.